Warming up cold inflation: Introduction

 While the use of an axion as the inflaton avoids the issues of radiative corrections to the potential, it has other implications for the dynamics of inflation.
 Namely, the axion generically couples to other particles in the theory.
 For example, such couplings are motivated by reheating~\cite{PhysRevD.60.023508,Finelli_2001,BLUMENHAGEN2014482,Adshead_2015,Halverson_2019}.
 In particular, an axion, $\phi$, naturally couples to gauge fields with a dimension-5 operator $\propto\frac{\phi}{f}\mathrm{Tr}G\tilde{G}$ where $f$ is the scale of the symmetry breaking and $G$ is the gauge field strength.
 We will show in this paper that such a coupling often generates a thermal bath during inflation, which can significantly alter the predictions of inflation.

 As the axion rolls in its potential, it sources the production of gauge degrees of freedom.
 In some regions of parameter space, this production outpaces the dilution due to Hubble expansion and generates a thermal bath.
 Dissipative interactions with a thermal bath result in ``thermal friction'' that dramatically alters the inflationary dynamics.
-For non-Abelian gauge sectors, the friction is dominated by strong sphaleron transitions~\cite{Berghaus:2019whh,Laine:2021ego}, an understudied source of dissipation entirely distinct from those often considered~\cite{Anber:2006xt,Ferreira:2017lnd}.
+For non-Abelian gauge sectors, the friction is dominated by strong sphaleron transitions~\cite{Berghaus:2019whh,Laine:2021ego}, an understudied source of dissipation entirely distinct from those often considered~\cite{Anber:2006xt,Ferreira:2017lnd,PhysRevD.93.063510}.

 Inflation in a coincidently-evolving thermal bath is known as ``warm inflation''~\cite{Berera:1995ie}.
 Warm inflation models often suffer from a similar problem to the aforementioned ``cold'' inflation models, though it is thermal corrections rather than Planck-suppressed radiative corrections that spoil the flatness of the potential~\cite{Yokoyama:1998ju}.
-Again, the axion avoids this, further motivating it as an inflaton in a warm inflationary setting~\cite{Ferreira:2017lnd,Visinelli:2011jy,Bastero-Gil:2016qru,Berghaus:2019whh}.
+Again, the axion avoids this, further motivating it as an inflaton in a warm inflationary setting~\cite{Ferreira:2017lnd,Visinelli:2011jy,Bastero-Gil:2016qru,Berghaus:2019whh,Kamali_2019}.

 Most axion inflation models are however assumed to be in the ``cold regime'' where any backreaction from thermal effects is negligible.
 The purpose of this paper is to demonstrate that this is \textit{not} always a valid assumption.
 As will be shown in the following sections, axion inflatons with gauge couplings must necessarily be exceptionally-weakly coupled to avoid being driven into a warm regime, whereupon observable predictions change dramatically.
-Furthermore, we show that in a large region of parameter space, this fate is independent of initial conditions---the warm regime is the attractor solution whether inflation begins with a thermal bath or in vacuum.
+Furthermore, we show that in a large region of parameter space, this fate is independent of initial conditions.
 While in this paper we explore parameter space for two specific potentials of interest, the result we find is generic: axion inflation can often lead to the formation of a thermal bath that \textit{must} be accounted for.